the fp is food-and-drink

 Costa Rica Food and Drink

-Costa Rica is a not a major foodie destination, but what it lacks in sophistication it makes up for in choice.
+Costa Rica is a not a major foodie destination, but what it lacks in sophistication it makes up for in choice and flavour.

 The Caribbean coast tends to be more influenced by the island nations.
 Jamaican-style jerk chicken is a staple; rice and beans (gallo pinto) are ubiquitous, but more likely to be prepared with coconut milk; and curry spices feature heavily as ingredients, creating dishes with a very distinct flavour from their counterparts on the Pacific coast.

-The Costa Rican diet is fairly healthy with low use of dairy or high-fat dishes.
+The Costa Rican diet is fairly healthy with fewer dairy or high-fat dishes.
 Fresh fruits and vegetables make up a high proportion of meals, while pork, chicken and beef are the most popular meats.
 Seafood is available throughout the country, particularly in coastal regions, with sea bass being the most common fish on menus.

 Casado: A fixed daily lunch, usually featuring rice, beans, stewed chicken or beef, fried plantain, salad and cabbage.

-Olla de carne: Soup of beef, plantain, corn, yucca and chayote.
+Olla de carne: Soup of beef, carrots, potatoes, plantain, yucca and chayote.

 Sopa negra: Black bean soup with a poached egg in it.